x-square/data_analytics/24-03-maths-statistics-python.md

 There is a problem getting more awareness in the scientific research community called **p-hacking**, where scientists shop for statistically significant p-values of 0.05 or less.

-**Texas Sharpshooter Fallacy** is a cognitive bias where someone cherry-picks data or focuses on specific patterns within a dataset while ignoring the broader context or random variations.
+**Texas sharpshooter fallacy** is a cognitive bias where someone cherry-picks data or focuses on specific patterns within a dataset while ignoring the broader context or random variations.
 The name comes from the analogy of a marksman who shoots at a barn and then paints a target around the area where the most bullet holes cluster, making it appear as though they had aimed precisely at that spot.

 Data mining often falls prey to big data fallacy, where it finds patterns in random events.
 With vast data and quick algorithms, it's easy to spot things that seem meaningful but are actually just **coincidental**.
 We learnt to form hypotheses before collecting data, but data mining does the opposite.
 Ironically, starting with a hypothesis often leads to more **objectivity**.